 There are requirements for students to use sanitizer after nearly every activity.
 Sanitizer has a high concentration of alcohol which will dry the skin.
 Caution should be taken to ensure students tolerate the increased use of sanitizer.
-Use of soap and water should be provided as an alternative, where sinks are available.
+Use of soap and water should be provided as an alternative.